-We’re in the process of putting together a full eBook detailing the framework in more detail, and if you’re desperate to get your hands on a copy, you can get on the waiting list here.
+We’re in the process of putting together a full eBook detailing the framework in more detail, and if you’re desperate to get your hands on a copy, you can get our a copy of our eBook here.

 Or if you need someone to deliver a Marketing BLUEPRINT Workshop to help you put together your own marketing plan, drop us a note and we’ll be in touch.
 Otherwise, we’d love to hear how you’re getting on with your marketing plan, and how you’ve used the framework to implement your inbound marketing strategy.